recafe54/aws-python-utils/ielts_prompt/activity/activity.md

 You should say:
 What it was
+- Soccer
 Where you did it
+- Nearby fields in the neighborhood
 Who you did it with
+- My friends
 And explain how you felt about it

 **Hit the gym**